-A TDOC Certified Facility & TN Dept of Mental Health Faith Based Community
+TDOC Certified Facility & TN Dept of Mental Health Faith Based Recovery Congregation

 Whitney’s investment at The Lazarus Project of Knoxville originates from a sincere desire to minister to broken individuals who struggle with addictions and/or the clinical/legal struggles that often prevent individuals from becoming productive members of society.

-Whitney’s prior employment experiences further aide in her ability to ensure residents have access to appropriate resources required to be successful as she has been fortunate to hold positions with several medical and behavioral health care providers in the local area, community health and indigent care facilities, the Knoxville Police Department, the Tennessee Department of Correction, and Tennessee Bureau of Investigation.
+Whitney’s prior employment experiences further aide in her ability to ensure residents have access to the appropriate resources required to be successful.
+She has been fortunate to hold positions with several medical and behavioral health care providers in the local area, community health and indigent care facilities, the Knoxville Police Department, the Tennessee Department of Correction, and Tennessee Bureau of Investigation.

 Deniese is a nurse and professional coder that has over 30 years of experience in the healthcare industry.
 More specifically, her areas of experience include administration and management of physician private practices, urgent care facilities, Community Health Centers and in-patient facilities focusing on medical, behavioral health, substance abuse and adult education.

 Deniese also serves with previous experience with the Virginia Department of Corrections.
 Her passion is driven by experience with a family member who struggled with addiction and the consequences she faced as a child.

 Richard offers a unique contribution to both the residents and staff at The Lazarus Project.

 Richard proudly served 20 years in the United States Army and understands the importance of developing a standard of living when maintaining sobriety.

 His lengthy employment history with local community health centers and indigent care facilities affords him the ability to identify with the silos individuals with addictions face when attempting to access care.